Louisiana boy’s suspicious death leaves family asking if racial bias slowed police response

 “[Gavin] said Quawan got up and said he was leaving.
 [Gavin] asked about where Quawan was going, and after that he disappeared,” Jacko said.
 Officers searched the Irvins’ home but did not find anything, Jacko said.

-Later that day, police discovered Quawan’s in a nearby field.
+Later that day, police discovered Quawan’s body in a nearby field.
 The family has not heard from the Irvins since, Haley said.

 The Post’s attempts to reach the Irvins by phone and at their home in a Loreauville trailer park on Wednesday were unsuccessful.
 A relative of the trailer park’s owner said the Irvins recently had been evicted, but he didn’t say why.